 We can help you help them

-Do you have a friend or loved who is or has experienced domestic violence, sexual assault, stalking or sex trafficking Contact our 24-Hour Helpline at 800-794-4264 to talk with a trained Advocate who can walk you through how to help you friend or loved one.
+Do you have a friend or loved one who is or has experienced domestic violence, sexual assault, stalking or sex trafficking Contact our 24-Hour Helpline at 800-794-4624 to talk with a trained Advocate who can walk you through how to help you friend or loved one.
 In the meantime, here a few things you can do…

 Develop a Safety Plan

 Help your friend or loved one to develop a safety plan that feels right to them, whether they stay or whether they leave.

 Encourage them to talk to people who are compassionate and can provide help and guidance.
 It can be frustrating to see a friend or loved one struggle.

 Provide Moral Support